agentmealoaf/caramelcraft/README.md

 ---

 > Development versions are available exclusive through github, I do my best to release updates every Sunday.

+## Optifine Support

+> CaramelCraft currently supports Minecraft 1.15.1, when Optifine is updated, I will look into supporting OF features.

+> Is Optifine 1.15.1 out yet?
+No :x:

 ## Contributing